collective-soundworks/collective-soundworks.github.io/misc/websockets-101.md

 ## Implementing the server

-Now eveything is ready to implement our simple server, So. let's create a new file called `server.js` and let's start with importing all the dependencies we will need:
+Now eveything is ready to implement our simple server.
+So, let's create a new file called `server.js` and let's start with importing all the dependencies we will need:

 ```js
 // server.js